 After what would be a full day for many at Animal Kingdom, I headed back to the Magic Kingdom.

 After getting back to the original park, I wanted to check out any rides I have not been to yet.
-It is a fairly long list of things I missed one day one.
+It is a fairly long list of things I missed one day.
 I started with the Haunted Mansion, The Swiss Family Treehouse, and the Carousel of Progress.
 The Pirates of the Caribbean, I even took the time to walk through the Winnie the Poo section just for old times’ sake.

 If you have kids with you that are young enough also consider getting them with some characters while they are in the parks.
-Little girls especially like to meet the amazing Disney Princesses.
+Little girls especially like to meet amazing Disney Princesses.
 There are characters in all parks but many in the Magic Kingdom, and the Animal Kingdom.